 Here are the finishing touches of the fairy tree house!

-This table top fairy tree house is for promoting my College Fae book series and is planned to be a centerpiece of a table in my booth at upcoming events.
+This tabletop fairy tree house is for promoting my College Fae book series and is planned to be a centerpiece of a table in my booth at upcoming events.
 Here is the last part of the series (the first part and second part are here).

 The pine cone awning was made from pine cone scales hot glued onto foam (we used packing foam).
 They are attached to the tree with a nail spike to keep it in place and hot glue.

 Because the foam on the underside of the bottom of the tree kept flaking off, we decided to mount it on some cardboard using builder’s caulk.
-The cardboard was slightly bigger then the tree to allow some edging where we back-filled with foam where the roots were not laying flat.
+The cardboard was slightly bigger than the tree to allow some edging where we back-filled with foam where the roots were not laying flat.